qinyanjuidavid/Dockerizing-Django/README.md

 - Docker Image - is the actual package.In other terms it is the artifact that can be moved around eg.postgres
 - Docker Container - actually start the application Container is where the environment of an application is created
+- Container is a running environment for Image
+- Application images include: postgres,regis, mongodb
+- Containers have a port binded to it.
+A port enables the applications running inside the container to talk to each other

 ### Docker vs Virtual Machine